Plan to withdraw Army from Jammu Kashmir deferred following terror attacks - Northlines

 Jammu Tawi/Srinagar, May 17:

-As the high-profile G20 meeting inches closer and following a series of terror attacks in recent weeks especially in Poonch-Rajouri in Jammu Division, the security measures and strategy have undergone a shift to take on any eventuality.
-A new security element has been introduced in the valley as the picturesque Dal Lake in Srinagar Wednesday saw elite Marine Commandos (MARCOS) making several rounds of the famous Dal Lake as part of the acclimatisation process.
+As the high-profile G20 meeting inches closer and following a series of terror attacks in recent weeks, the security measures and strategy have undergone a shift to take on any eventuality.
+A new security element has been introduced in the valley as picturesque Dal Lake in Srinagar Wednesday saw elite Marine Commandos (MARCOS) making several rounds of the famous Dal Lake as part of the acclimatisation process.

 They claimed that the government intended to reduce the presence of the Rashtriya Rifles, an Army counter-insurgency force, in the Jammu region and hand over security to Jammu and Kashmir police and paramilitary forces.